oknk/seaquence/guide.md

 ## Add new Creature

-By tapping the green Add Creature button on the top left, a new creature will be created.
-If you tap this with the voice editor open, a clone of the current creature will be created.
+By tapping the green Add Creature button on the top left, a new creature will be created and you will open the editor.

+TIP: Once the editor is open, long-pressing the Add button will clone the current creature.

 ## Edit a Creature

 Back in the composition, when you tap a creature, its voice editor opens.
 There are 4 tabs:

 ![]({{site.baseurl}}/images/guide/editor-tabs.png)